streamingdv/PSPlay-Application-Hosting/README.md

 # PSPlay Application Hosting

-Welcome to the repository for PSPlay, a third-party PS Remote Play client available for Android, iOS (as MirrorPlay), and now for PC.
-This repository serves as the hosting platform for the PSPlay PC application.
+Welcome to the repository for PSPlay, a third-party PS Remote Play client available for Android, iOS (as MirrorPlay), and now for PCs with Windows and Linux OS.
+This repository serves as the hosting platform for the PSPlay application.

 ## Download
 You can download the current version from the [Releases page](https://github.com/streamingdv/PSPlay-Application-Hosting/releases/).

-PSPlay is currently supported on Android, iOS, Apple TV and on Windows 10/11 x64 PCs, with upcoming support for Linux PCs.
+PSPlay is currently supported on Android, iOS, Apple TV, Windows 10/11 and Linux x64 PCs.

 ## Key Features
 - **Third-Party Controller Support**: Works with USB and Bluetooth controllers.